 This April 29th, I’ll be in Washington D.C. marching alongside frontline communities — those who are being most directly impacted by climate change — for climate, jobs, and justice as part of the People’s Climate Movement.

 - What were the impacts of the drilling on the surrounding land and communities?
-Who benefited from these actions, and who lost out from them?
-Of what larger systems were these actions a part?
+Again, who benefited and who lost out?

 - How did things get to be this way?

-I might not know the answer to all of those questions, but there are some things I do know.
+I might not know the answer to all of those questions, but there are some things I do know in this moment.

 I know that Rex Tillerson, former CEO of climate change denying Exxon-Mobil, is a worst case scenario secretary of state on climate issues.